terasolunaorg/terasoluna-gfw-functionaltest/README.md

 ## Test case design

-Test case scenarios are managed at [wiki pages](https://github.com/terasolunaorg/terasoluna-gfw-functionaltest/wiki).
+Test case scenarios are managed at [doc](./docs/).

 > **Note:**
 >
 > Currently, support language is Japanese only.
-(Will translate to English as soon as possible)

 ## Tested environments at the time of release